sram1337/FSQuiz/readme.md

 # Full Stack Developer Quiz

-This is a quick Laravel application.
+This is a quick Laravel 5 application.
 If you're comfortable with Laravel and a javascript framework, the whole thing should take about an hour.
-The isntructions are on the home page of the poject itself, but at a high level, this quiz will ask you to:
+The instructions are on the home page of the poject itself, but at a high level, this quiz will ask you to:

-  - Fork the github repo
+  - Fork this github repo
   - Clone the Laravel application locally
   - Create 2 Models, Controllers, Database Migrations, and seeds for a given schema (again, an outline will be provided)
   - Create a bootstrap form that reflects those models